 1909: After the death of Sullivan Gilbert tried to form a partnership with the composer Edward German who had finished some of his musical pieces but their work “Fallen Fairies” was not a success.

-1911: His last play “The Hooligan” was a powerful short dramatic sketch which shocked the audience in its attention to reality.
+1911: His last play “The Hooligan” is a powerful short dramatic sketch which shocked the audience due to its attention to reality.

 1869: “The Bab Ballads.”

 1873: “More Bab Ballads.”
 “The Happy Land.”
 (A satirical play based on his earlier work “The Wicked World.”